 Kaolin-pectin mixtures – help coat the intestinal lining and reduce diarrhea.

-Dose: 100–200 ml orally twice daily.
+Dosage: 100–200 ml orally twice daily.

 Activated charcoal or toxin binders – sometimes used to support intestinal health and absorb harmful substances in the digestive tract.